 And finally, what else should clubs be doing to reap the benefits of offering live classes and virtual?

 Combining live and virtual enables you to offer incredible social workouts and the convenience of classes on-demand, but I do think there’s a third piece of the puzzle here.
-Virtual means more classes are now available online, so we still see lots of home workouts as well and I think there’s a role for LES MILLSTM On Demand here to help clubs reach beyond the four walls and be more of a consistent touchpoint in their members’ lives.
-Clubs know that their members or prospective members are going to try some of the different online videos at home anyway, so they might as well support them with a high-quality offering that compliments what they can experience inside the club.
+Virtual means more classes are now available online, so we still see lots of home workouts as well and I think there’s a role for LES MILLS™ On Demand here to help clubs reach beyond the four walls and be more of a consistent touchpoint in their members’ lives.
+Clubs know that their members or prospective members are going to try some of the different online videos at home anyway – 85% of all gym members also now do workouts at home – so they might as well support them with a high-quality offering that complements what they can experience inside the club.
 It’s a retention tool for keeping members in the exercise habit and it can also serve as a funnel for drawing new members into the club space who have formed a love of fitness online.
 Today’s consumer expects to be able to access anything, anytime, anywhere and clubs need to be able to cater for this.

 Keith Burnet has an extensive background in the global fitness industry, having held senior roles with David Lloyd Leisure, Living Well Health and Leisure, Hilton Worldwide and easyGym.
-Keith joined Les Mills as CEO of the UK business in 2012, before being promoted to COO of Global Markets in March 2015, and then CEO of Global Markets in April 2017.
+Keith joined Les Mills in 2012 and has been CEO of Global Markets since April 2017.
 A proud Scotsman and passionate rugby union fan, Keith loves nothing more than spending time with his young family.